 Section 1.
 Membership

-There shall be two classes of members, active and honorary.
-To be eligible for membership a person shall have, attained the age of twenty-one (21), and have an interest in the art of winemaking.
+There shall be three classes of members: active, student and honorary.
+To be eligible for membership a person shall have attained the age of twenty-one (21) and have an interest in the art of winemaking.

-1. Membership, both active and honorary, of an individual, entitles members of that individual’s family to participate in all club activities.
+1. Membership--active, student and honorary--of an individual entitles members of that individual’s family to participate in all club activities.
 Only one vote per household is allowed.

 2. Members who are commercial winemakers shall not be allowed to enter their wines in club wine competitions.

-3. To be eligible for an honorary membership, the President shall, at the request of an active member appoint a committee of two which shall be responsible for an investigation into the qualifications of the person proposed for the honorary membership.
-The Executive Board will then review and approve or deny the honorary membership proposal.
+3. To be eligible for an honorary membership, the President shall, at the request of an active member, appoint a committee of two who shall be responsible for an investigation into the qualifications of the person proposed for the honorary membership.
+The Executive Board shall then review and approve or deny the honorary membership proposal.

+4. To be eligible for a student membership, the applicant must be enrolled in a recognized viticulture and/or enology program.

 Section 2.
 Dues

-1. Dues shall be established by a vote of the membership at any regular meeting.
+1. Dues for active and student memberships shall be established by a vote of the membership at any regular, annual or special meeting.
 Said dues shall be payable within 60 days after joining the organization or by March 1st of each year.

 2. Dues shall be considered delinquent 60 days after January 1st of each year.
 One written notice of delinquent dues shall be given and the member shall be dropped from the roll if dues are not paid within 30 days after the date of notice.

-1. An initiation fee shall be paid by each new member.
-The fee shall be an amount equal to the current established annual dues.
-No additional dues payment shall be required until the first day of the year.
-A new member initiated after September 30 and before January will pay a pro-rata 1/12 (One twelfth) for each month before January.
+3. An initiation fee shall be paid by each new active or student member.
+The fee shall be an amount equal to the current established active or student annual dues.
+No additional dues payment shall be required until the first day of the following calendar year.
+A new active member initiated after September 30 and before January 1 shall pay a pro-rata 1/10 (one tenth) for each month before January.
+A new student member initiated after September 30 and before January 1 shall pay no initiation fee for the remainder of the year.

+4. Honorary members shall not be required to pay dues.

-4. Assessments may be made when approved by a majority of the membership who exercise a vote upon due notification (as defined in Article VI, Section 2).
+5. Assessments may be made when approved by a simple majority of the membership at any regular, annual or special meeting.

-5. Honorary members shall not be required to pay dues.

 Section 3.
 Privileges

-Active members are entitled to all privileges, inherent and established.
-“Honorary” members are entitled to all the privileges of the organization except they shall not vote or hold office.
+Active and student members are entitled to all privileges, inherent and established.
+Honorary members are entitled to all the privileges of the organization except they shall not vote or hold office.

 ARTICLE IV – OFFICERS